 4Department of Persian Medicine, Research Institute for Islamic and Complementary Medicine, School of Persian Medicine, Iran University of Medical Sciences, Tehran, Iran

-Results: The known risk factors for hypertension, i.e. 6 items were prone to occur in an individual before the onset of clinical hypertension due to his/her increased coldness and 7 due to increased dryness.
-Given a few reports taking hypertension more associated with the warmth quality, it is probable that the patients with hypertension have a basically warm temperament, but that they will experience hypertension upon encountering with factors that result in increased coldness and dryness.
+Results: The known risk factors of hypertension were prone to occur in an individual before the onset of clinical hypertension due to his/her increased coldness (six items) and increased dryness (seven items).
+Given a few reports taking hypertension more associated with the warmth quality, it is probable that the patients with hypertension have a basically warm temperament, but they experience hypertension upon encountering with factors that result in increased coldness and dryness.

-Conclusions: According to four qualities in PM, the etiology and pathogenesis of hypertension can be better understood.
-Thus, hypertension can be prevented in risky people by making modifications in lifestyle; and hence, changes in body qualities and orientation towards a relatively balanced state.
+Conclusions: Overall, the etiology and pathogenesis of hypertension can be better understood according to four qualities in PM.
+Therefore, hypertension is preventable in risky people by making modifications in lifestyle, and hence, changes in body qualities and orientation toward a relatively balanced state.